PDob02/Group_Project_May_2022/README.md

 the project-
 For the analysis we will be looking at a few different outcomes including success of a movie based on box office ticket sales.
 The factors that we will input into the data include month of release, day of the week for premier, lead actor, lead actor's age, and other inputs that we find relevant through our continued discovery.

-Slides Presentations are drafted in Google Slides.

 Main Branch All code in the main branch is productionready.
 The main branch should include: ✓ All code necessary to perform exploratory analysis - Code has been loaded into the PostgreSQL database.

-✓ Some code necessary to complete the machine learning portion of the project
-README.md

-README.md must include:

 <!-- ✓ Description of the communication
 protocols - DONE -->